brunosamuel-code/brunosamuel-code/README.md

 ---
 ## 🔩 System Portfolio — 20 Independent, Production-Ready Solutions

-> _Each repo is a vertical problem-solver: fully scoped, benchmarked, and post-live-validated._
+> _Each repo is a vertical problem-solver architecture template: fully scoped, benchmarked, and post-live validated._
+> -The implemented algorithm in the repo is a general case and simplified format to help anyone understand some of the core capabilities that are fundamental for scaling

 ## ⚙️ Core Runtime & Scheduling